How To Find First Edition Books

 The easiest and most sure-fire way to tell is to see “First Edition” printed there, such as how we see it at the very bottom of the copyright page of Rant by Chuck Palahniuk.

 In 2002, Christopher Moore wrote Lamb: The Gospel According to Biff, Christ’s Childhood Pal.
-The edition below is styled like a Bible, but notice the copyright page.
-It says “First Edition” on it, however the number line does not go down to a 1, it stops at 2.
+The gift edition below is styled like a Bible, but notice the copyright page.
+It says “First Edition” on it.
+We can tell it is not a true first edition primarily because the number line does not go down to a 1, it stops at 2.
+But you can get tripped up if it had gone down to a 1.
+That would be a first edition of the gift edition.
+Not a first-first.
 The indicator is on the year printed.
 It shows “Copyright 2002, 2007.”
 This means the book came out in 2002 and this edition is from 2007.
 It’s labeled as a first edition because it is the first printing in this style.
 If there is more than one year printed, it is not a first edition.

 I found this copy of Misery by Stephen King and initially thought I’d stumbled on a first, but not quite.
-There is not a lot of information on the copyright page, the clue was the price printed in pounds on the inside flap.
+There is not a lot of information on the copyright page, the clue was the price printed in pounds, rather than dollars, on the inside flap.
 It’s a first UK edition, which is still unique and worthwhile, just not a true First.

 But what about really old books?
 The use of the number line began in the early 1940s.
 Almost every single book printed should have a date on it and you can rely on the single or multiple dates, even in old books.
 If you have a book that has 1898 on one side of the page but 1904 on the other, it was reprinted in 1904.
 If it truly has only one date and it’s a title you recognize (such as The Call of the Wild by Jack London, 1903) it’s honestly a good idea to just go for it.
 Even if it turns out to be a second printing, those kind of things are simply neat to have.

-The photo below is a first UK edition of The House at Pooh Corner, an original by A.A.
+Below is a neat example.
+It’s a first UK edition of The House at Pooh Corner, an original by A.A.
 Milne, 1928.
-There wasn’t much in formation on the copyright page again; books like these take research because you must absolutely sure of what it is.
-It may be something of serious value.
-What’s below is a true First Edition valued around $3,000.
-Experts have already identified the traits of these special firsts and details such as exact height, board color, page numbers, and inscriptions must match.
+There wasn’t much information on the copyright page but we must be absolutely sure what it is–there are thousands of dollars on the line.
+Experts know how to identify a first edition and have already named the traits of these special firsts and details such as exact height, board color, page numbers, and inscriptions must match.
+Elements we can identify that match The House at Pooh Corner first edition notes: rose cloth boards, gilt letters on the spine, and illustrated end papers, among others.